uio-bmi/IN-BIOSx000/index.md

 ## Exam

 The exam for this course will be an *individual* home exam combined with an oral presentation of the home exam and questioning on Zoom on 26/27 November.
 Exact time to be announced.
 Students will present their work to two-three teachers, followed by some questioning (20-30 minutes in total).
-This home exam will be handed out to all participants during the last course day.
+This home exam will be handed out to all participants in the week after the lectures.

-**NOTE** Both exams have to be passed to earn study credits.

-**NOTE** 80% attendance is required to take the final exam.

 ### Written exams from previous years
 * [2018](https://github.com/arvindsundaram/IN-BIOSx000/blob/2018/misc/written_exam.pdf)